TALXIS/tools-devkit-build/README.md

 ## Getting Started
 > [!WARNING]
 > You may have troubles building `.cdsproj` projects produced by PAC CLI.
 Also adding them to Visual Studio Solutins (.sln files) might not work.
-To work around this you can rename `.cdsproj` extension to `.csproj`.
+To work around this you can rename `.cdsproj` extension to `.csproj` and add  `Sdk="Microsoft.NET.Sdk"` attribute to the `Project` element in your `.csproj`.

 ### Using tasks from the package
 To integrate these custom MSBuild tasks into your dotnet project, add the following package reference to the `.csproj` file of your Dataverse solution project: